text here. Few sentances.PROS

 Superb quality -- for a bit less than the competition.
-Fromm Gold is expensive -- but it actually costs slightly less per ounce than many premium canned dog foods, including runners-up Halo Spot's Stew Succulent Salmon Recipe (Est. $3 for a 13.2-oz. can) and Weruva Human Style Bed and Breakfast (Est. $2.90 for a 14-oz. can).
+Fromm Gold is a surprising value given its quality, though you may have to shop around a bit on line to get the best price.
+If you do so, you'll find that Fromm Gold can actually cost less per ounce than many premium canned dog foods that rate nearly, but not quite as well, including Halo Spot's Stew Succulent Salmon Recipe (Est. $3.35 for a 13.2-oz. can) and Weruva Human Style Bed and Breakfast (Est. $4 for a 14-oz. can).

 Susan Thixton scrutinizes many dog food brands and varieties, including all three flavors of Fromm Gold canned.
 Thixton explains which ingredients are good, bad and controversial, and she rates each food (canned foods can earn a maximum score of 4).